Vinkit museokäyntiin sisältö

 Photo The Police Museum, Pia Penttilä

 We are delighted to learn that you are planning a visit to our museum!
 Did you know that there is no entry fee?

 We only provide guided tours in Finnish, but we will happily give English and Swedish-speaking groups a brief introduction to the museum in their own language.
 These free-of-charge introductions need to be booked in advance.
 If your group has its own interpreter or, for example, the supervisor of your group can interpret the tour guide’s words, guided tours can also be given in other languages.
-There will also occasionally be an opportunity to join a public tour in Finnish.
-You can find the times and dates of public tours in our events calendar.

 Facilities and services